KingZuluKing/Rotary-Encoder-Peripheral-System/README.md

 # Rotary-Encoder-Peripheral-System
-Rotary-Encoder Hardware Peripheral and Firware to Drive it
+Rotary-Encoder Hardware Peripheral and Firmware to Drive it